Almost every newbie freelancer goes through it…

 For coaches, activity worksheets and other guides can be made once and distributed for an extra fee to those you mentor and work with.

 The upsell should be easy to explain and easy to say “yes” to

 Finally, your upsell should be quick to explain and should be as close to a “no-brainer” for your clients.

 Keep your upsell concise and to-the-point.
 If it takes more than 2-3 minutes to explain, you’re going to lose the interest of your client.

-Where & when to break out the upsell
+Where and when to break out your upsell?

-Of course, there are many other ways you can upsell.
-The key is finding the timing, style, and strategy that work best for you and you’re most comfortable with.
+The key is finding the timing, style, and strategy that work best for you — and the combination you’re most comfortable with.

-Here are just a few ideas to get you started:
+Having said that, here are just a few ideas to get those juices flowing: